Gepek-smart/nexScriptQuest/README.md

 ## Features

-- **Support for Multiple Transactions:** The contract can handle multiple transactions simultaneously, increasing its scalability.
+- **Support for Multiple Transactions:** This smart contract manages one transaction per instance of the contract.
+This means that for each new transaction between a sender and a driver, a new instance of the contract is created.
+While the current implementation does not support handling multiple transactions within a single contract instance, the structure ensures secure and transparent processing of each transaction individually.
+For scalability and support for a larger number of transactions, the application can generate multiple contract instances, with each contract managing a separate transaction.
 - **Automated Fund Management:** Funds are automatically distributed without the need for manual intervention.
 - **Blockchain Tracking:** All transactions are transparently tracked on the blockchain, allowing all participants to view the status of transactions.